 On April 10, 2017, as a result of a strategic repositioning, SAM and SCP entered into an asset purchase agreement (the "Purchase Agreement") to sell the Corporation's Canadian diversified asset management contracts and certain of the client accounts of its Canadian private wealth business to a management group (the "Buyer") led by John Wilson, the then Chief Executive Officer (the "CEO") of SAM, and James Fox, the then President of SAM, for an aggregate purchase price of approximately \$46 million (the "Sale Transaction").
-The Corporation entered into the Purchase Agreement in order to realign resources to focus on its core competencies in precious metals, natural resources and real assets and therefore capitalize on global market opportunities in those areas.
 The Sale Transaction occurred in two phases.
 On August 1, 2017, the Corporation completed the first phase of the Sale Transaction, successfully closing the sale of its management agreements related to certain investment funds and accounts together totaling \$3.0 billion in AUM and concurrently entering into new agreements with the Buyer to provide sub-advisory services for \$865 million of those assets.
-The Corporation retained all management contracts for its exchange-listed products business and the entire team managing PHYS, PSLV, SPPP and the exchange traded funds ("ETFs") remained intact.
+The Corporation retained all management contracts for its exchange-listed products business and the entire team managing the Sprott Physical Gold Trust ("PHYS"), Sprott Physical Silver Trust ("PSLV"), Sprott Physical Platinum and Palladium Trust ("SPPP") and the exchange traded funds ("ETFs") remained intact.
 In addition, the Corporation retained the management contracts for its institutional precious metals strategies and the SAM precious metals investment team remained with the Corporation.
 On January 29, 2018, the Corporation completed the second phase of the Sale Transaction, closing the sale of certain of the client accounts of its Canadian private wealth business to the Buyer.
 The Corporation retained certain accounts of clients interested in resource-focused investment opportunities.

-On June 16, 2017, the Corporation completed the final closing of Lending Fund I, bringing total firm capital commitments for the Lending Fund I and certain other lending vehicles to over USD\$640 million, USD\$385 million of which was deployed as of December 31, 2018.
+On June 16, 2017, the Corporation completed the final closing of Lending Fund I, bringing total firm capital commitments for the Lending Fund I and certain other lending vehicles to over USD\$640 million.

 On June 29, 2017, the Corporation completed a secondary offering (the "Secondary Offering") of Common Shares held by 2176423 Ontario Ltd. (the "Selling Shareholder"), a company controlled and beneficially owned by Eric Sprott.
 Peter Grosskopf, the CEO and a director of the Corporation, is an officer and non-voting shareholder of the Selling Shareholder.
-An aggregate of 21,500,000 Common Shares were sold pursuant to an underwriting agreement dated June 21, 2017 between the Corporation, the Selling Shareholder, and a syndicate of underwriters led by TD Securities Inc. and including RBC Dominion Securities Inc., BMO Nesbitt Burns Inc., Canaccord Genuity Corp., CIBC World Markets Inc., GMP Securities L.P., Scotia Capital Inc., SCP and Desjardins Securities Inc. at a price of \$2.20 per Common Share (the "Issue Price") for gross proceeds of \$47,300,000, including the full exercise of the underwriters' over-allotment option to purchase additional Common Shares.
+An aggregate of 21,500,000 Common Shares were sold pursuant to an underwriting agreement dated June 21, 2017 between the Corporation, the Selling Shareholder, and a syndicate of underwriters led by TD Securities Inc. at a price of \$2.20 per Common Share (the "Issue Price") for gross proceeds of \$47,300,000.
 In addition to the Secondary Offering, the Selling Shareholder sold, on a non-brokered private placement basis, 7,500,000 Common Shares at the Issue Price to the Sprott Inc. 2011 Employee Profit Sharing Plan Trust (the "Private Placement"). \$5,500,000 of the proceeds owed to Mr. Eric Sprott is outstanding as at December 31, 2018.
 The Corporation also purchased 5,000,000 Common Shares at the Issue Price from the Selling Shareholder for cancellation (the "Exempt Issuer Bid").
 Prior to the Secondary Offering, Mr. Sprott held, directly and indirectly through the Selling Shareholder, 61,598,078 Common Shares, representing approximately 24.76% of the then outstanding Common Shares.
-Immediately after giving effect to the Secondary Offering, the Private Placement and the Exempt Issuer Bid, Mr. Sprott held, directly and indirectly through the Selling Shareholder, 27,598,078 Common Shares, representing approximately 11.32% of the then outstanding Common Shares, representing approximately 11.32% of the then outstanding Common Shares.
+Immediately after giving effect to the Secondary Offering, the Private Placement and the Exempt Issuer Bid, Mr. Sprott held, directly and indirectly through the Selling Shareholder, 27,598,078 Common Shares, representing approximately 11.32% of the then outstanding Common Shares.